zgompert/TimemaRW/README.md

 The patterns of genetic variation on chromosome 11 (scaffold 500) in *T. knulli* indicate a large region of reduced recombination, which is most likely some form of structural variant.
 I looked at patterns of coverage (for SNPs) and LD along that chromosome and by SV genotype (i.e., PC1 cluster) within *T. knulli* with hopes of shedding light on the nature of the SV.
 There were some weak signals associated with coverage (maybe a indel is involved near one edge) with more compelling patterns in terms of LD (see [LDdifplot.pdf](https://github.com/zgompert/TimemaFusion/files/7507542/LDdifplot.pdf)
 [LDplot.pdf](https://github.com/zgompert/TimemaFusion/files/7507543/LDplot.pdf)).
 In brief, LD is elevated in the C allele relative to the RW allele across the SV region, and especially at the boundaries.
 This is consistent with selection favoring the C allele or with less recombinatino within C than within RW, but still doesn't demonstrate conclusively the nature of the SV.
 See [knulliDepthLD.R](knulliDepthLD.R).

 I added some additional analyses of LD and heterozygosity during revision that further support this hypothesis.
+See [LDhmap.R](LDhmap.R).

 I used the eigenvalues from a PCA in 100 SNP windows along chromosome 11 (scaffold 500) as an alternative approach to determine the SV boundaries (but not types).
 The eigenvalues increase when you hit the SV as the first PC explains more of the total variation (this excludes BCTURN to avoid confounding from actual structure).
 I then fit a HMM to precisely define the boundaries.
 This with done in `R` with `HiddenMarkov` version (1.8.13).
 See [defineBounds.R](defineBounds.R) for details.
 The HMM identified a single, continuous elevated eigenvalue region from 13,093,370 43,606,674.
 I will use this as the SV bounds for now at least.